matteobusi/incremental-mincaml/README.md

 ```
 $ OCAML_LANDMARKS=on ./mexperiments.native min_depth max_depth cache
 ```
-where `min_depth` and `max_depth` specify the size of sythetic programs and `cache` is a boolean that controls whether the script should measure the memory overhead of the cache alone or that of the whole incremental run.
+where `min_depth` and `max_depth` specify the size of synthetic programs and `cache` is a boolean that controls whether the script should measure the memory overhead of the cache alone or that of the whole incremental run.

 ## Reproducing the experiments #